-Students from partner schools learn about objects from their area through online activities.
-The Museum is working with the Stephanie Alexander Foundation to develop curriculum resources that highlight objects and the food stories they hold.
+Students from partner schools learned about objects from their area through online activities.
+The Museum worked with the Stephanie Alexander Foundation to develop curriculum resources that highlight objects and the food stories they hold.

 By sharing stories about places and producers responsible for nourishing so many people, Food Stories hopes to help foster stronger, healthier communities, able to respond creatively to the challenges of keeping our farmlands and gardens productive.

-Seven primary schools are currently taking part in the Food Stories project:
+Seven primary schools took part in the Food Stories project:

 - Aldinga Beach School, South Australia